Debojyoti7/Solar_Energy_Prediction_SRRA/README.md

 ##  The Prediction Framework

-Our generic prediction framework which is used for all the machine learning models we use in this study:
+Our generic prediction framework which is used for all the machine learning (ML) models we use in this study:

 ![My Image](assets/Model_diagram.png)